walkerford/chainlink-bridge-project/chainlink-project.md

 ### Alpha phase

 Build a proof-of-concept that utilizes ethereum and one other chain.
 A user should be able to transfer LINK from one chain to the other and back.
-The following components are in place in a first-draft form.

 Users are whitelisted.
+The following components are in place in a first-draft form:

 - Router contracts
 - Intermediate contracts
-- Bridge applications
+- Bridge applications running on nodes
-- Bridge node consensus
+- Bridge node consensus operational for each node team
-- Blockchain modules
+- Blockchain modules appropriate for each supported blockchain
-- LINK token contracts
+- LINK token contracts on both blockchains

 ### Beta phase